nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

 Recommended as a required business element for most implementations.

-Recommended to be the clinically responsible clinician recorded on the ePMA system for the medication request.
+Recommended to be the **prescriber** recorded on the ePMA system for the medication request.

 Recommended to implement as a reference a FHIR [Practitioner](develop_practitioner.html) resource.